-They increase aerobic and cardio vascular activity but if you’re anything like us, you’re mainly looking for an activity to wear them out and help them sleep well that night.
+They increase aerobic and cardio vascular activity but if you’re anything like us, you’re mainly looking for an activity to wear said kids out and help them sleep well that night.

-We had a great time trying out a few trampoline parks across London – our favourites are listed below:
+We had a great time trying out a few indoor trampoline parks across London – our favourites are listed below.

-With 150 connected trampolines, an obstacle course, foam pit, dodgeball, jumping runway and airbag, there's also the option to 'go pro' with lessons (from age 6+) from a British Gymnastics qualified instructor.
+With 150 connected trampolines (making them the biggest trampoline park in London), an obstacle course, foam pit, dodgeball, jumping runway and airbag, there's also the option to 'go pro' with lessons (from 6 years old) from a British Gymnastics qualified instructor.